kaedroho/django-modelsearch/docs/backends.md

 ### OpenSearch

 OpenSearch is a community-driven search engine originally created as a fork of Elasticsearch 7.
-Wagtail supports OpenSearch through the `modelsearch.backends.elasticsearch7` backend and version 7.13.4 of the [Elasticsearch Python library](https://pypi.org/project/elasticsearch/).
+Django Modelsearch supports OpenSearch through the `modelsearch.backends.elasticsearch7` backend and version 7.13.4 of the [Elasticsearch Python library](https://pypi.org/project/elasticsearch/).
 Later versions of the library only permit connecting to Elastic-branded servers, and are not compatible with OpenSearch.

 ### Amazon AWS OpenSearch